|

 Main Cast: Guan Meili, Wang Hui (Guest), Jia Wenlong (Guest), Bo Qing (Guest), Chen Dahua, Liu Yalin

-With Chinese and English surtitles.
+Lyrics and dialogue with Chinese and English surtitles.

 Please refer to "Chinese Culture Festival Booking Guide" for booking details.